microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 To learn more about composite searches in FHIR, please visit [here](https://build.fhir.org/search.html#combining).

-## Step 3 - Use Search Result Parameters
+## Step 3 - Add Search Result Parameters
 The FHIR standard offers a comprehensive set of parameters for filtering search results.
+Below are several examples.

 |Parameter| Functionality|
 ----------|--------------------------------------------------------------------------------------------------------------------